puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 ### Running Puppet agent on demand

-Some sites prefer to only run Puppet agent on demand; others use scheduled runs, but occasionally need to do an on-demand run.
+Some sites prefer to only run Puppet agent on demand; others occasionally need to do an on-demand run.

-Puppet agent runs can be started locally (while logged in to the target system), or remotely via Puppet Enterprise's orchestration tools.
+Puppet agent runs can be started locally while logged in to the target system, or remotely with MCollective.

 #### While logged in to the target system